kdannothere/Benchmarks/README.md

-The application running various operations on Collections and Maps.
+This application run various operations on Collections and Maps.
-Calculates and displays the average execution time of these operations (time in milliseconds).
+It calculates and displays the average execution time of these operations (time in milliseconds).